 The little things matter on appeal

 While the details always matter when you’re dealing with the law, they matter even more on appeal.
 The procedural rules and filing requirements on appeal are technical and confusing if you’re not an experienced appeals attorney.
 Most importantly, following these strict rules can be the difference between winning and losing an appeal.
 I’ve seen other lawyers not get their briefs in on time or fail to receive oral argument on appeal by not following an appellate court’s rules and procedure.
 If you want to receive relief from the appeals court, you’ve got to know how to follow its rules so that your best arguments can be heard.

 Respond directly to the trial court

-In many of these instances, it will be up to your appeals attorney to draw clarity and present your strongest argument.
-When seeking an appeals attorney, it is important to find a lawyer who has a strong background in doing the preparation work, writing a strong argument, and is able to advocate strongly on your behalf in the courtroom.
+In many of these instances, it will be up to your appeals attorney to draw clarity from the records and present your strongest arguments.
+When seeking an appeals attorney, it is important to find a lawyer who has a solid background in doing the preparation work, writing a strong argument, and is able to advocate strongly on your behalf in the courtroom.

 If you received a conviction in Louisiana and are looking to overturn your conviction, contact the Law Office of Sam Winston for your free consultation today.